w3c/guide/process/charter.md

 ## 4. Existing groups  {#existing-groups}

 In this section we describe the operational aspects of extending or modifying the charter of an existing group.
-In these processes, a group's [Team Contact](../teamcontact/role.md) typically plays the role of the Chartering Facilitator.
+In these processes, a group's [Staff Contact](../teamcontact/role.md) typically plays the role of the Chartering Facilitator.

 ### 4.1 Request for short-term extension  {#extension-request}